 \subsection{PDEs as deterministic limits}

-Our previous derivations can be formally extended to nonlinear partial differential equations(PDEs), which are most widely used models in nonequilibrium thermodynamics.
+Our previous derivations can be formally extended to nonlinear PDEs, which are most widely used models in nonequilibrium thermodynamics.
 PDEs originally rose from treating fluid dynamics in terms of Newtonian mechanics; the thermodynamics of continuum thus naturally follows.
 There is a long tradition in the physics of nonequilibrium thermodynamics in terms of continuum theory \cite{degroot-mazur} at one hand, and in formulating mathematical theory of PDEs in terms of ideas from thermodynamics \cite{serrin-78,serrin-86} on the other hand.
-Ultimately, with a statistical foundation of thermodynamics in mind, a system of PDEs can be understood as the hydrodynamic limit of a stochastic PDE or IPS.
-Nonequilibrium thermodynamics emerges in the asymptotic limit via the law of large deviations \cite{bertini-07}, just as the emergence of generalized Gibbsian chemical thermodynamics in the asymptotic limit of Kurtz's theorem \cite{kurtz}, and as the chemomechanics we outlined in Sec. \ref{sec:2} above.
+Ultimately, with a statistical foundation of thermodynamics in mind, a system of PDEs can be understood as the hydrodynamic limit of a SPDE or IPS.
+For example, nonequilibrium thermodynamics emerges in the asymptotic limit via the law of large deviations in the interaction particle system \cite{bertini-07}; generalized Gibbsian chemical thermodynamics emerges in the asymptotic limit of Kurtz's theorem \cite{kurtz}; and so does the chemomechanics we outlined in Sec. \ref{sec:2} above.

 To begin with, let us consider a spatiotemporal stochastic process $Y_{\epsilon}(x,t)$, where $x\in\Omega\subset\mathbb{R}$, whose probability distribution for the entire function of $x$ at a give time $t$,